 B,D, Accommodation in a 3* hotel in Rousse.

 Day 9: ROUSSE - Ivanovo Rock churches - Arbanassi - VELIKO TARNOVO (120 km)

 After breakfast take a short sightseeing tour of Rousse, the largest river port in Bulgaria and one of the cities with years-long European cultural traditions.
-Visit the archaeological reserve Ivanovo Rock churches (13th-14th c), listed in the UNESCO 's List of World Heritage.
+Visit the archaeological reserve Ivanovo Rock churches (13th-14th c), UNESCO World Cultural Heritage site since 1979.
 Six of the monastery churches and chapels preserve frescoes from 13th-14th C. Admire the famous frescoes at the "Holly Mother" church, created in the middle of the 14th c by an anonymous Bulgarian author.

 Tour proceeds to Veliko Tarnovo via Arbanassi.
 Stop for a tour of this beautiful museum village and admire its fortress-like houses and extremely interesting churches.

 Accommodation in a 3* hotel in Veliko Tarnovo.